metaopt/optree/README.md

       prevent accidental collisions between different libraries that may register the same type.
     ```

-2. **The elements in the type registry are immutable.** Users either cannot register the same type twice in the same namespace (i.e., update the type registry).
-Nor cannot remove a type from the type registry.
+2. **The elements in the type registry are immutable.** Users can neither register the same type twice in the same namespace (i.e., update the type registry), nor remove a type from the type registry.
 To update the behavior of an already registered type, simply register it again with another `namespace`.

-3. **Users cannot modify the behavior of already registered built-in types** listed [Built-in PyTree Node Types](#built-in-pytree-node-types), such as key order sorting for `dict` and `collections.defaultdict`.
+3. **Users cannot modify the behavior of already registered built-in types** listed in [Built-in PyTree Node Types](#built-in-pytree-node-types), such as key order sorting for `dict` and `collections.defaultdict`.

 4. **Inherited subclasses are not implicitly registered.** The registration lookup uses `type(obj) is registered_type` rather than `isinstance(obj, registered_type)`.
 Users need to register the subclasses explicitly.
 To register all subclasses, it is easy to implement with [`metaclass`](https://docs.python.org/3/reference/datamodel.html#metaclasses) or [`__init_subclass__`](https://docs.python.org/3/reference/datamodel.html#customizing-class-creation), for example: